srinivassaitangudu/helpers1/docs/onboarding/kaizenflow.signing_up.how_to_guide.md

 - Fill out the
   [Contributor Info form](https://docs.google.com/forms/d/e/1FAIpQLSf6IogJch1YUMSc_GfRcMIltGEEZ1xTotbRVkwZzWT7eBz_jA/viewform?usp=sf_link).
   - It's meant to just get basic contact info and technical skills about you
-  - Don’t worry: by working with us, you will quickly become a coding machine
+  - Don't worry: by working with us, you will quickly become a coding machine

 - Communication with the project teams happens through:
   - GitHub on the [repo](https://github.com/kaizen-ai/kaizenflow) like in any open-source development
-  - Telegram IM channel for higher bandwidth discussion
+  - Slack IM channel for higher bandwidth discussion
   - Through the KaizenFlow mailing list

 - Accept the invite from GitHub that we will send you